pdsink/pdsink/docs/README.md

 You may wish to decouple events from interrupts in several cases:

-1. If you use a driver without RTOS, but wish to run the PD Stack in a high priority task.
+1. If you use a driver without RTOS, but want to run the PD stack in a high priority task.
-2. If your platform runs without RTOS at all, and you wish to call the dispatcher from the application main loop.
+2. If your platform runs without RTOS at all, and you want to call the dispatcher from the application main loop.

 In this case, override `Task.set_event()` and `Task.dispatch()` to suit your